chenyingyu-main/OS_homework/hw1_simple_shell/README.md

 there're some error in the code...

 1. when multi-pipeline happen with input file or output file, the code cannot end...it's still not fixed 😔

+there's an example code from TA in hw3